onzfonz/comp227/src/content/6/en/part6a.md

 If there is a change in the state, the old object is not changed, but it is ***replaced with a new, changed, object***.
 This is exactly what we did with the new reducer: the old array is replaced with the new one.

-Let's expand our reducer so that it can handle the change of a note's importance:
+Let's expand our reducer so that it can handle the change of a task's importance:

 ```js
 {